Observing geometry of quantum states in a three-level system: Experimental Details

+where $(\theta,\phi)$ defines the orientation of the supporting hyperplane.
+In our experiment, we randomly sample $\theta\in[0,\pi]$ and $\phi\in[0,2\pi]$ to generate different $H$, and then calculate their ground-states as the target states we are going to prepare with the above mentioned set-ups.
+Totally, we sampled 300 this kind of surface states for each class of $\mathcal{F}$ and measured the expectation values of $F_1,F_2$ and $F_3$ to obtain the data points of $L(\mathcal{F})$.

-\subsection{Measurement of Joint Numerical Ranges}
+\subsection{Measurement of joint numerical ranges}

 For the experimental observation of the classification of qutrit JNR, we experimentally measured the expectation values of 8 classes of triple Hermitian observables $\mathcal{F}=(F_1,F_2,F_3)$.
-For each classes, 300 boundary points were measured by sampling 300 boundary states.
-The exemplary 8 classes of Hermitian observables we have measured is shown in Table \ref{tab:matrix}.
+For each classes, 300 surface points were measured by sampling 300 surface states.
+The 8 classes of exemplary Hermitian observables that we measured are shown in \cref{tab:matrix}.

 To measure the expectation value $\langle F_i\rangle$ of a Hermitian observable $F_i$ with respect to an arbitrary state $\ket{\psi}$, we first rewrite $\ket{\psi}$ in the eigen-basis of $F_i$,